The secret to making buildings more energy efficient is in the air

-Increased concerns over energy efficiency in recent years have led to tightening standards for building construction relating to air leakage, including those set forth by the International Building Code (IBC), the International Energy Conservation Code (IECC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+Increased concerns over energy efficiency in recent years have led to tightening standards for building envelope relating to air leakage, including those set forth by the International Building Code (IBC), the International Energy Conservation Code (IECC) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

 Key changes include requirements for higher insulation R-value (higher thermal resistance) and for continuous air barriers.
 The IECC code requirements for insulation vary by climate zone, with some regions required to have higher R-value and/or insulation external to the building frame to minimize thermal bridging.
 However, the trend toward reducing air leakage is national in scope.

 Continuous air barriers play a central role in maximizing building energy efficiency and reducing energy costs in all climatic conditions by preventing air leakage.
 Whether it's a cold New England winter, when heat must be kept inside or a sweltering, humid Georgia summer when cool, dry, conditioned air must be maintained, air barriers make a big difference.